Promiseabel/POSTagging/README.md

 # POS Tagging System

-This is out POS Tagging System repository for CS4765!
+Written 2024.
 This project is designed to perform part-of-speech tagging using a crf model

 ## Repository Structure